openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/documentation/_index.md

 - All software and/or hardware requirements needed to run the model and replicate any published results
 - All data dependencies needed to run the model and replicate any published results
 - Information on how to install the model so that it can be run (e.g., compilation and/or execution instructions)
-- References to reports or publications where the model is used
+- Use cases: References to reports or publications where the model is used
 - Changes since the last version (if the model is an update) including bug fixes, new features, or other substantive modifications, where appropriate.

+### Sample applications
+- Get-started guide
+- Use case narratives
+- link to publications overview (automated, ideally)

 ### Methods and theoretical foundation
 - Assumptions: What are the key assumptions made that define the dynamics of the model?